-I could not help laughing at the ease with which he explained his process of deduction.
-“When I hear you give your reasons,” I remarked, “the thing always appears to me to be so ridiculously simple that I could easily do it myself, though at each successive instance of your reasoning I am baffled until you explain your process.
-And yet I believe that my eyes are as good as yours.”

-“Quite so,” he answered, lighting a cigarette, and throwing himself down into an armchair.
-“You see, but you do not observe.
-The distinction is clear.
-For example, you have frequently seen the steps which lead up from the hall to this room.”

-“Frequently.”

-“How often?”

-“Well, some hundreds of times.”

-“Then how many are there?”

-“How many?
-I don’t know.”

-“Quite so!
-You have not observed.
-And yet you have seen.
-That is just my point.
-Now, I know that there are seventeen steps, because I have both seen and observed.
-By the way, since you are interested in these little problems, and since you are good enough to chronicle one or two of my trifling experiences, you may be interested in this.”
-He threw over a sheet of thick, pink-tinted notepaper which had been lying open upon the table.
-“It came by the last post,” said he.
-“Read it aloud.”

-The note was undated, and without either signature or address.
+WATSON: (CHUCKLES) Same as ever, Holmes.
+By the way, I'm, uh-- I'm not interrupting you, am I?

+HOLMES: Yes, you are, old fellow, but it's a most welcome interruption.

+WATSON: You're working on a new case?

+HOLMES: It looks like it.
+This letter arrived by the last post today.
+It's undated, and has neither signature nor address.
+Read it.

-“There will call upon you to-night, at a quarter to eight o’clock,” it said, “a gentleman who desires to consult you upon a matter of the very deepest moment.
-Your recent services to one of the royal houses of Europe have shown that you are one who may safely be trusted with matters which are of an importance which can hardly be exaggerated.
-This account of you we have from all quarters received.
-Be in your chamber then at that hour, and do not take it amiss if your visitor wear a mask.”
+WATSON: (MUMBLES) Let's have a look.
+(READS) "There will call upon you tonight, at a quarter to eight o'clock, a gentleman who desires to consult you upon a matter of the very deepest moment.
+Your recent services to one of the royal houses of Europe have shown that you are one who may safely be trusted.
+This account of you we have from all quarters received."
+(TO HIMSELF) Hm!
+(READS) "Be in your chamber, then, at that hour, and do not take it amiss if your visitor wears a mask."
+(TO HOLMES) Great Scott, it all sounds very mysterious.
+What do you imagine it means?

-“This is indeed a mystery,” I remarked.
-“What do you imagine that it means?”

-“I have no data yet.
-It is a capital mistake to theorise before one has data.
-Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.
-But the note itself.
-What do you deduce from it?”

-I carefully examined the writing, and the paper upon which it was written.
+HOLMES: Look carefully at the note, Watson.
+What do you deduce from it?

-“The man who wrote it was presumably well to do,” I remarked, endeavouring to imitate my companion’s processes.
-“Such paper could not be bought under half a crown a packet.
-It is peculiarly strong and stiff.”
+WATSON: Oh, let's see.
+Well, the man who wrote it was presumably well-to-do.
+Such paper couldn't be bought for under half a crown a packet.
+And it's peculiarly strong and stiff.

-“Peculiar—that is the very word,” said Holmes.
-“It is not an English paper at all.
-Hold it up to the light.”
+HOLMES: Peculiar -- that's the very word.
+It's not an English paper at all.
+Hold it up to the light.
+You notice anything?

+WATSON: Yes.
+There's a large "E" with a small "g"--

+HOLMES: (AGREES) Mm hm.

-I did so, and saw a large “E” with a small “g,” a “P,” and a large “G” with a small “t” woven into the texture of the paper.
+WATSON: --and a large "G" with a small "t" woven into the texture of the paper.

-“What do you make of that?” asked Holmes.
+HOLMES: What does that suggest to you?

-“The name of the maker, no doubt; or his monogram, rather.”
+WATSON: The name of the maker, no doubt; or perhaps his monogram.